ZTKL/Thesis-Proteomics-2025/README.md

 Step 2: Install and load all packages listed in PackLoader.R
 - Some needs to be installed via BiocManager
 - ProtPQN can be found on the SchwenkLab GitHub page
+- The correct versions of the packages can be found in the file PackageVersions.txt

 Step 3: Prepare data
 - npx: protein abundance data (samples as rows, proteins as columns)